 Disorganization is always expensive.

-Are You Saying Not to Sell Your Stuff?
+Are You Telling Me Not to Sell My Stuff?

 Not at all.
 You can certainly make some money to pay off debt if you sell your stuff.
 You just have to set some rules.